Evian1k/expense-tracker/README.md

 - **Budget tracking (coming soon)**: Track your spending in various categories, ensuring you stay within your budget.

 ---

+## File Structure

+Here’s an overview of the folder structure of this project:

-expense-tracker/ │ ├── public/ │ ├── index.html # The main HTML file for the app │ ├── manifest.json # App settings for mobile and PWA (Progressive Web App) │ └── robots.txt # Instructions for search engines │ ├── src/ │ ├── App.css # Styles specific to the App component │ ├── App.js # Main app file where components and logic live │ ├── index.css # Global styles for the entire app │ ├── index.js # Entry point where React renders the app │ ├── components/ # Contains reusable parts of the app │ │ ├── ExpenseForm.js # Form to add a new expense │ │ ├── ExpenseList.js # Displays the list of expenses │ │ └── ExpenseItem.js # Shows each individual expense │ └── utils/ # Contains helper functions │ └── dateFormatter.js # Formats dates in a user-friendly way │ ├── .gitignore # Specifies which files should be ignored by Git ├── package.json # Project dependencies and metadata └── README.md # This file
+expense-tracker/ │ ├── public/ │ ├── index.html # The main HTML file for the app │ ├── manifest.json # App settings for mobile and PWA (Progressive Web App) │ └── robots.txt # Instructions for search engines │ ├── src/ │ ├── App.css # Styles specific to the App component │ ├── App.js # Main app file where components and logic live │ ├── index.css # Global styles for the entire app │ ├── index.js # Entry point where React renders the app │ ├── components/ # Contains reusable parts of the app │ │ ├── ExpenseForm.js # Form to add a new expense │ │ ├── ExpenseList.js # Displays the list of expenses │ │ └── ExpenseItem.js # Shows each individual expense │ └── utils/ # Helper functions │ └── dateFormatter.js # Formats dates in a user-friendly way │ ├── .gitignore # Specifies which files should be ignored by Git ├── package.json # Project dependencies and metadata └── README.md # This file

+---

 ## Available Scripts

 In the project directory, you can run the following commands: